 Focal neurologic findings and a positive CT or MRI.
 Blood cultures may be positive depending on the etiology, but best to get pus straight from the abscess.
+It is one of the few infections I can't get IR to go after.

 Brain abscess occur from